-A habitat survey was undertaken of the Proposed Development site on 02 September 2020 by Lorna Gill of Scott Cawley Ltd. following the methodology described in Best Practice Guidance for Habitat Survey and Mapping5.
-All habitat types were classified using the Guide to Habitats in Ireland6, recording the indicator species and abundance using the DAFOR scale7 and recording any species of conservation interest.
-Vascular and bryophyte plant nomenclature generally follow that of The National Vegetation Database8, having regard to more recent taxonomic changes to species names after the New Flora of the British Isles9 and the British Bryological Society's Mosses and Liverworts of Britain and Ireland: A Field Guide10.
-Annex I habitat types were classified after the Interpretation manual of European Union Habitats EUR2811 with reference to the corresponding national habitat survey reports and NPWS wildlife manuals, as applicable.
-The nomenclature for Annex I habitats follows that of the Interpretation manual of European Union Habitats EUR28 with abbreviated names after those used in The Status of EU Protected Habitats and Species in Ireland.
-Volume 1: Summary Overview12.
+A habitat survey was undertaken of the Proposed Development site on the 10 February 2021 by Alexis Fitzgerald of Scott Cawley Ltd. following the methodology described in Best Practice Guidance for Habitat Survey and Mapping.
+All habitat types were classified using the Guide to Habitats in Ireland, recording the indicator species and abundance using the DAFOR scale and recording any species of conservation interest.
+Vascular and bryophyte plant nomenclature generally follow that of The National Vegetation Database, having regard to more recent taxonomic changes to species names after the New Flora of the British Isles and the British Bryological Society's Mosses and Liverworts of Britain and Ireland: A Field Guide.
+Annex I habitat types were classified after the Interpretation manual of European Union Habitats